-1. Entry times and exit times for facilities and secure areas, and

-- 2. Access times for toll equipment and other devices requiring secure access. - 3.
+- 1. Entry times, and exit times and duration of stay for facilities and secure areas, and - Access times and duration of stay for toll equipment and other devices requiring secure access. - 3.
 If a door is not closed within a preset time (adjustable) an alarm will be generated by the security system.